AhmedSobhyHamed/HTML_CSS_JS_OLD_NOT-COMPLEATED_PROJECT/README.md

 # HTML_CSS_JS_OLD_NOT-COMPLEATED_PROJECT

-a small front end project using HTML CSS JS to create a galary web site.
+A small front-end project using HTML, CSS, and JavaScript to create a gallery website.
 ![](repo-image/name.png)

 ## Table of Contents